jbillcliffe/portfolio1-renterprise/README.md

 ### Index/Home Page
 Contains the initial key information to draw in the user.
 A hero created from scratch (image[^7] freely sourced).
-Proposition cards to engage with the website user and give them the desire to dig deeper on the webite or to contaact directly.
+Proposition cards to engage with the website user and give them the desire to dig deeper on the website or to contact directly.

 #### Hero Container/Image
 A clear message right on the front of the page, issuing the first key question for most businesses - is it worth it?